guptagroupstm/MacroQueue/docs_src/Paper/paper.md

 Numerous instruments have to be controlled in sync to access the full parameter space of an SPM system.
 This is typically automated with python scripts for longer measurements, such as QPI mapping which is a series of a dozen measurements that each take over an hour, see @MacroQueueDocs.
 Writing a python script for each type of measurement, at best, leads to the spagetti code that physists are notoriously known for, and at worst, is prohibitively difficult for novice SPM operators.
 MacroQueue provides a simple GUI to allow users to perform measurements without coding and allows advanced users to easily add or modify functions to control new and existing equipment.

 This software is currently in active use in several laboratories at The Ohio State University and the NSF NeXUS Facility.
-Several similar packages and APIs already exist, such as @PyMeasure, @bluesky, and @ScopeFoundry2023.
+It assisted in the research of [@Goff_2024,@koll2024formation].
+Several similar packages and APIs already exist, such as [@PyMeasure], [@bluesky], and [@ScopeFoundry2023].
 A good overview of available Python packages can be found in [@buchner_2022_6399528].
 The goal of MacroQueue is to provide a frontend GUI that allows users to perform measurements in high-dimensional parameter spaces without requiring the coding ability that is necessary to use the existing APIs while still providing advanced users the flexibility to write arbitrarily complex functions.

 # Overview